owanhunte/covid19caribtracker/README.md

 # Covid-19 Caribbean Tracker App

-> React app for tracking and reporting on the COVID-19 Corona virus outbreak relevant to the Caribbean region.
+> React app for tracking and reporting on the COVID-19 Corona virus pandemic relevant to the Caribbean region.

 ## Developer Note